Skip to main content

 Step — one model interaction

 A Step is the atomic unit: one call to the LLM.
-It captures the input tokens, the generated output tokens, and the log-probabilities needed for training.
-At runtime, it also carries higher-level context like chat messages, the model’s reasoning, and the parsed action.
+It captures the input messages, the generated output, and (during training) the token IDs and log-probabilities.
+At runtime, it also carries the parsed action.

 Step: messages are parsed into prompt tokens, sent through the rollout engine, producing response tokens and log probabilities